 One of the most important aspects of business travel etiquette is punctuality.
 Arriving on time shows respect for other people’s time and demonstrates a professional attitude.
 Aim to arrive at least five to ten minutes early, so you have ample time to compose yourself before the meeting starts.
 However, complications during business travel aren’t uncommon.
 If you’re running late, be sure to notify the people you’re meeting with as soon as possible.

 2. Adapt to local customs

-When you’re traveling abroad for business, it’s very important to respect the customs and traditions of the place you’re visiting.
+When you’re travelling abroad for business, it’s very important to respect the customs and traditions of the place you’re visiting.
 Learn about local customs and make an effort to understand the cultural nuances.
-For example, in some cultures it’s inappropriate to make small talk about family, religion, or politics.
+For example, in several cultures, it’s inappropriate to make small talk about family, religion or politics.
 In others, tipping is an essential part of the service industry.
-However in Japan, tipping is considered strange, even rude.
+While in Japan, tipping is considered strange, even rude.
 Understanding these customs and typical practices can help you avoid making any faux pas.

 3. Be professional

 Greeting your clients in the right way is essential to making a good impression.
 Handshakes are the universal way of establishing business rapport.
 However, it’s not always appropriate in all cultures.
 In India, for example, it’s customary to place both hands together and bow slightly.
 Be sure to give others your complete attention when they’re speaking, avoid taking calls or checking messages during business meetings.